roman-smrz/erebos/README.md

 : Create public unmoderated chatroom.
 Room name can be passed as command argument or entered interactively.

+`/members`
+: List members of the chatroom – usesers who sent any message or joined via the `join` command.

+`/join`
+: Join chatroom without sending text message.

+`/leave`
+: Leave the chatroom.
+User will no longer be listed as a member and erebos tool will no longer collect message of this chatroom.

 ### Add contacts

 To ensure the identity of the contact and prevent man-in-the-middle attack,